An essential course for anyone looking to start up their own cafe, teashop or small restaurant; or to add a cafe to an existing business.

 A practical, no nonsense approach to setting up your own cafe from a very well informed place.

-Price includes all course materials, light lunch, tea and coffee breaks and site visits
+Price includes all course materials, tea and coffee breaks and site visits